shivanker/razer-kbd-osx/README.md

 # razer-kbd-osx
 Command-line application for MacOS to control lights on Razer keyboards.
-Supports various effects on the keyboard.
+Supports various effects.
 Also exposes a python API for devs to go crazy.
 See example.py for sample usage.

 ### Prerequisites